 There are 6 full-day workshops taking place on Wednesday 3 October to choose from and these run from 9.30am - 4.30pm.

-If attending the conference on the Wednesday, delegates will need to choose to attend one of the five workshops when purchasing tickets.
+If attending the conference on the Wednesday, delegates will need to choose to attend one of the six workshops when purchasing tickets.

 Professor Paul Gilbert OBE